marmotgraph/marmotgraph-core/docs/authorization.md

   }
 ]
 ```
-*The collab-roles to space mapping: Members of a collab receive the corresponding roles in the KG space named by the collab*
+*The collab-roles to space mapping: Members of a collab receive the corresponding roles in the MarmotGraph space named by the collab*

 ```json